 In most of the bigger supermarkets and conventional food stores you will find these stickers on almost individual pieces of fruit.
 However you can avoid them when you shop at an farmers markets, organic food stores, community supported agriculture programs or, of course by growing your own fruit.

+I came across a lot of sites saying that these little stickers were made of edible paper with food grade glue so if you accidentally swallowed one it wouldn't really matter.
 I'm not convinced.
 Maybe they are in some places, but not here, or not consistently.
 I found an apple with a sticker and did a little test.
 It was super stretchy.
 Last time I checked, paper didn't have these qualities.
+Best avoided!